Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Comparison with hydrodynamical simulations

 \section{Comparison with hydrodynamical simulations}

-As explained in \autoref{sec:forcepowlaw}, the drag-force model can be considered as an effective model that can reproduce the underlying physics of common envelope inspiral.
+As explained in \autoref{sec:forcepowlaw}, the drag force model can be considered as an effective model that can reproduce the underlying physics of common envelope inspiral.
 It is difficult to assess a priori which values of $l$, $k$, and $C$ better describe the complex physics at play.
 For this reason, we compare the power-law model with smoothed-particle hydrodynamical simulations of eccentric CE run by \citep{glanz2021b}. \autoref{fig:hydrocomp} compares the core separation between the semi-analytic model and four simulations with different stellar parameters and initial orbital eccentricities.
 We note, that while here we consider the location of the cores where the center of mass of each star is, this is not necessarily the case in the hydrodynamical simulations, where the envelope is not limited to a spherical expansion.
 The left panels of \autoref{fig:hydrocomp} show a CE event between a $8 \msun$ giant and a $2 \msun$, while the right panels involve a $1 \msun$ giant with a $0.6 \msun$ companion.
 We compare the hydrodynamical simulations with the self-similar expansion model of \autoref{sec:selfexp}, choosing different values of $k$, $C$ and $\lambda$, but fixed $l=2$.

 The semi-analytic model can reproduce the CE inspiral of the hydro simulations with relatively good agreement.

-Even though the 1D density profile of the giant star's envelope roughly follows a power-law exponent of $-3$ or lower, the inspiral is well reproduced by $k=1$.
+Even though the 1D density profile of the giant star's envelope roughly follows a power-law exponent of ${\lesssim}3$, the inspiral is well reproduced by $k=1$.
 For the right panels of \autoref{fig:hydrocomp}, the simulations with $ 1 \msun$ giant and a $0.6 \msun$ companion have a much faster inspiral than the $k=1$ model, and $k=1.5$ better matches the separation decay.

+The two different stellar models are better matched by a different power-law index $k$, confirming our ansatz that the radial part $P(r)$ of the drag force represents the local density.
+On the other hand, the estimated power-law $k$ is significantly shallower than the radial density profile of the 1D stellar evolution model.
+This might be caused by the fact that the stellar profile has been significantly altered by the tidal field of the companion.
+In real systems, the stellar profile might have been further altered by mass transfer and tidal spin up.

+In addition to the stellar density profile, the equation of state of the star plays a crucial role in the unbinding of the CE material and the stalling of the inspiral.
+In particular, more massive stars are radiation-pressure dominated, and therefore they have a lower binding energy than low-mass stars.
+Hydrodynamics simulations have showed that CE events of red supergiant stars end at a larger separation and with a higher fraction of unbound mass when radiation pressure and recombination energy contributions are included \citep[][see also \citealp{klencki2021}]{lau2022a,lau2022b}.